vrmarcelino/CCMetagen/README.md

 ```
 CCMetagen_merge.py -h
 ```
+This file should look like [this](https://github.com/vrmarcelino/CCMetagen/blob/master/tutorial/Bird_family_table_filtered.csv).

-You can also refer to our [tutorial](https://github.com/vrmarcelino/CCMetagen/tree/master/tutorial) for an applied example of the CCMetagen pipeline.
+Check out our [tutorial](https://github.com/vrmarcelino/CCMetagen/tree/master/tutorial) for an applied example of the CCMetagen pipeline.

 ## FAQs